TassSinclair/recipe-books/README.md

 # Recipe Books

-Downloads pages from ABC Recipes and converts them to PDF.
+Download recipes from ABC and convert them for offline use.
 Good for uploading to an e-book reader.

 ## How?
 - Pull down an index of ABC articles from the "Recipe" topic, filters by "Recipe" tag.